SeaDve/pulsectl-rs/README.md

 [![docs](https://docs.rs/pulsectl-rs/badge.svg)](https://docs.rs/pulsectl-rs/) [![crates.io](https://img.shields.io/crates/v/pulsectl-rs)](https://crates.io/crates/pulsectl-rs) ![CI](https://github.com/SeaDve/pulsectl-rs/actions/workflows/ci.yml/badge.svg)

-`pulsectl-rs` is a API wrapper for `libpulse_binding` to make pulseaudio application development easier.
-This is a wrapper around the introspector, and thus this library is only capable of modifying PulseAudio data (changing volume, routing applications and muting right now).
+`pulsectl` is a high level wrapper around the PulseAudio bindings supplied by `libpulse-binding` to make application development easier.
+It provides simple access to sinks, inputs, sources and outputs allowing one to write audio control programs with ease.
+This library is only capable of modifying PulseAudio data (e.g., changing volume, routing applications, and muting).

 This is a fork of [`pulsectl-rust-fork`](https://github.com/JojiiOfficial/pulsectl) which is then a fork of [`pulsectl-rust`](https://github.com/krruzic/pulsectl).